Type to search

 The truth is, there are plenty of reliable USB microphones at almost every price point — don’t let people fool you into thinking only the expensive ones are worth a buy.
 But if you’re looking for something that can go head-to-head with professional content creators, then shelling out a little money is necessary.

-Based on our research and testing, the best USB microphones are within the $90 – $200 price range, although we do feature one $50 USB microphone below.
+Based on our research and testing, the finest USB mics are within the $90 – $200 price range, although we do feature one $50 USB microphone below.

-Other handy features include a desktop mic stand, shock mount, micro USB compatibility, and a USB-C connection, all of which can turn a decent microphone into a great one based on functionality alone.
+Other handy features include a desktop mic stand, shock mount, micro USB compatibility, and a Type C connection, all of which can turn a decent microphone into a great one based on functionality alone.

 Frequently Asked Questions

-What is the best USB microphone on the market?
+What is the best USB mic on the market?

 What is the best USB microphone for recording vocals?

 One USB mic that’s not on the list though is the Røde NT-USB Mini.
 The Røde NT-USB Mini has impressive audio engineering and design sensibility that many creatives can attest to.
-With a cardioid pattern that will block out unnecessary noise and a frequency response of 20-20,000 Hz, the Røde NT USB-Mini can churn out crisp audio without any hiss or white noise pickup.
+With a cardioid pattern that will block out unnecessary noise and a frequency response of 20-20,000 Hz, this microphone can churn out crisp audio without any hiss or white noise pickup.

-However, the Røde NT-USB mini is quite sensitive so it’s best to invest even in just a standard mic stand and a shock mount when using this so as not to pick up any nuisance noises.
+However, this mic is quite sensitive so it’s best to invest even in just a standard mic stand and a shock mount when using this so as not to pick up any nuisance noises.

 What USB microphone has the best audio quality?

-While all the USB microphones found in this list have great audio quality, one mic that stands out the most is the Blue Yeti.
-It is hailed by plenty of content creators and users as the overall best USB microphone due to its audio quality, build, design, features, and price tag.
+While all the USB microphones found in this list have professional-quality audio, one mic that stands out the most is the Blue Yeti.
+It is hailed by plenty of content creators and users as the best overall due to its audio quality, build, design, features, and price tag.
 Although, it’s still best for you to test USB microphones as the quality can differ due to preference and intended application.

-There are also models that make use of digital signal processing so it can definitely affect the quality of the recording may it be a pre-recorded audio or a live one.
+There are also models that make use of digital signal processing so it can definitely affect the quality of the track, may it be a pre-recorded audio or a live one.

 Is a USB or jack better for a microphone?